wzunker/taktmate/MICROSOFT_ENTRA_EXTERNAL_ID_SETUP_GUIDE.md

 ## Summary

-This complete setup guide provides comprehensive instructions for implementing Azure AD B2C authentication in the TaktMate application.
+This complete setup guide provides comprehensive instructions for implementing Microsoft Entra External ID authentication in the TaktMate application.
 The setup includes:

 ✅ **Complete tenant configuration** with custom attributes and identity providers ✅ **User flow setup** for all authentication scenarios